Zap Static and Dry Skin: Why Your Michigan Home Needs a Whole-House Humidifier

 Viruses thrive in dry air.
 Maintaining proper humidity levels (between 30-50%) keeps your nasal passages moist, which is your body’s first line of defense against illness.
 It also soothes dry throats and reduces snoring, leading to better sleep for everyone.

-Cozy living room with perfect humidity in Southfield, MI winter
+Cozy living room with comfortable humidity during a Michigan winter

 2. Preserve Your Home